-- Videos – You can show these videos during your presentation.
-The videos are also available on Alley Cat Allies Educational Video Library
+- Videos – You can show our educational videos during your presentation.

 Give attendees take-home materials after the workshop to make sure all of that new information is handy and accessible.
 Assemble packets of educational materials beforehand with the help of volunteers (a great job for teenagers wanting to help).

-Be sure to include a business card or other document with you or your organization’s contact information for follow-up.
-If you can, have extra packets on hand so attendees can share with neighbors or friends.
+Be sure to include a business card or your organization’s contact information for follow-up.
+If you can, have extra packets on hand so attendees can share with neighbors and friends.

 Alley Cat Allies has great educational brochures that are a perfect part of any take-home packet.
-These are available for download or can be ordered through our online store.
+These are available for download or can be ordered through our online shop.

 - Colony Care Guide – An in-depth guide to caring for a community cat colony.
 Learn the best practices to keep cats healthy, safe, and living peacefully among people.

-- Feral Cat Colony Tracking System – Tracking each cat in your colony is an important part of Trap-Neuter-Return.
+- Community Cat Colony Tracking System – Tracking each cat in your colony is an important part of Trap-Neuter-Return.
 This chart will help you collect and maintain valuable information.

-- Post-Surgery Recovery – What to look out for while community cats are recovering from spay and neuter surgery.
+- Post-Surgery Recovery – What to watch for while community cats are recovering from spay and neuter surgery.

-- Socialized Cat and Kitten Guide – It’s not uncommon to trap a friendly cat or kitten during a TNR effort.
-These guides walk through how to socialize and find forever homes for adoptable cats.
+- Socialized Cat and Kitten Guide – If you trap a friendly cat or kitten during a TNR effort these guides walk through how to socialize and find forever homes for adoptable cats.